HeloiseMuller/WorkflowBowBlast/README.md

 ### Blastn

 This option can be ran at the same time as bowtie2 if `parallele=TRUE`.
 In this case, `threads` will be equally shared between blastn and bowtie2.
 This option firslty processes the trimmed fq.gz to obtain a fasta file.
-If `genome2` is specified, blastn is ran on the fasta file against this `genome2`.
+If `genome2` is specified, blastn is ran a first time on the fasta file against this `genome2`.
 Then, only reads that mapped on `genome2` are mapped on `genome1`.
 If `genome2` is commented, all reads of the fasta file are mapped on `genome1`.